 Unlike many of the market shoppers, I don’t have great memories of strawberry rhubarb pie.
-I am not sure we ate much pie- at all- in my childhood.
+I am not sure we ate much pie at all during my childhood.
 And to be honest, I always thought it strange for the combo; rhubarb and strawberries don’t have much overlap on the market shelves.
-I have since tasted strawberry rhubarb pie and it is no fail tasty treat, don’t get me wrong, but it isn’t what drives me to pull rhubarb off the shelf.
+I have since tasted strawberry rhubarb pie and it is a no-fail tasty treat, don’t get me wrong, but it isn’t what drives me to pull rhubarb off the shelf.

 For many years, I passed rhubarb up altogether, until I met and studied with Laura McCandlish, an incredible blogger, writer, and radio personality.
 She has a way for turning me on to almost anything.
 Several years ago in a Master Food Preserver class she demonstrated making rhubarb syrup with the same variety of rhubarb that we grow and sell at Gathering Together Farm.
-The color again was incredible, a hot magenta-pink.
-She suggested using it sodas and mixed drinks.
+The color again was incredible – a hot magenta-pink.
+She suggested using it in sodas and mixed drinks.
 Two years ago, she used the same the syrup to make Italian ice with fresh mint.
-The flavor combo was perfect, and the frozen treat hit the spot for this 8 month preggo, at the time.
+The flavor combo was perfect, and the frozen treat hit the spot for this eight-month preggo, at the time.

-I started cleaning out my freezer early this year, because unlike the usually Oregon Spring, this May feels more like July and I want to make room for the blueberry harvest.
-I found two quart bags of rhubarb and was inspired to make freeze pops to break this unusual heat.
-I boiled them down, added mint and honey to taste, strained, and viola: the taste of a cool sweet spring in a summery spell.
-Tonight I had the joy of watching three young boys gobble them down and my 2 year old son keeps dragging a chair to the freezer begging for more.
+I started cleaning out my freezer early this year, because unlike the usual Oregon spring, this May feels more like July, and I want to make room for the blueberry harvest.
+I found two-quart bags of rhubarb and was inspired to make freeze pops to break this unusual heat.
+I boiled them down, added mint and honey to taste, strained, and voila: the taste of a cool sweet spring in a summery spell.
+Tonight I had the joy of watching three young boys gobble them down, and my 2-year-old son keeps dragging a chair to the freezer begging for more.

 The Rhubarb Honey Mint Syrup Recipe